Subhashreesahoo1223/WORK/README.md

 6-Market size: there are three types of market size: small, medium and large.

 7-Week: One of four weeks when the promotions were run (1–4).

+### ***Project -2***
+### **Job Analysis**

+   Amidst the pandemic many people lost their jobs, with this dataset it is possible to hone the job search so that more people in need can find employment.
+This dataset was created by picklesueat and contains more than 2000 job listing for data analyst positions, with features such as:

+Salary Estimate
+Location
+Company Rating
+Job Description
+and more
+**How to use**

+ 1-Find the best jobs by salary and company rating

+ 2-Explore skills required in job descriptions

+ 3-Predict salary based on industry, location, company revenue

+### ***Project -3***
+### ** Retail Product Sales Analytics Analysis**

+***About out Data***
+Company - UK-based and registered non-store online retail

+Products for selling - Mainly all-occasion gifts

+Customers - Most are wholesalers (local or international)

+Transactions Period - 1st Dec 2010 - 9th Dec 2011 (One year)

+****Results obtained from Exploratory Data Analysis (EDA)*** The customer with the highest number of orders comes from the United Kingdom (UK) The customer with the highest money spent on purchases comes from Netherlands The company receives the highest number of orders from customers in the UK (since it is a UK-based company).
+Therefore, the TOP 5 countries (including UK) that place the highest number of orders are as below:
+United Kingdom
+Germany
+France
+Ireland (EIRE)
+Spain
+As the company receives the highest number of orders from customers in the UK (since it is a UK-based company), customers in the UK spend the most on their purchases.
+Therefore, the TOP 5 countries (including UK) that spend the most money on purchases are as below:
+United Kingdom
+Netherlands
+Ireland (EIRE)
+Germany
+France
+November 2011 has the highest sales
+The month with the lowest sales is undetermined as the dataset consists of transactions until 9th December 2011 in December There are no transactions on Saturday between 1st Dec 2010 - 9th Dec 2011 The number of orders received by the company tends to increases from Monday to Thursday and decrese afterward The company receives the highest number of orders at 12:00pm Possibly most customers made purchases during lunch hour between 12:00pm - 2:00pm The company tends to give out FREE items for purchases occasionally each month (Except June 2011) However, it is not clear what factors contribute to giving out the FREE items to the particular customers